ArfyK/tournesol-recommendation/README.md

   - `sample_size_coverage_size=<size_list>_q=<quantile>_n_tests=<n>.png` plotting the comparison of the coverage of the top 200 tournesol scores for each algorithm.

 # Results analysis
-We tested several sample size for both q=0.5 and q=0.75.
+We tested several sample sizes for the two quantile values q=0.5 and q=0.75.
 The algorithms' performances were mainly assessed according to their coverage of the top 200, more precisely:
   1) no video should appear in more than 20% of the bundles;
   2) all videos from the top 100 should appear in at least 1% of the bundles.